Thomas Kendall

-Thomas Kendall (13 December 1778 – 6 August 1832) was a New Zealand missionary, recorder of the Māori language, schoolmaster, arms dealer, and Pākehā Māori.
+Thomas Kendall (13 December 1778 – 6 August 1832) was a schoolmaster, an early missionary to Māori people in New Zealand, and a recorder of the Māori language.
+An evangelical Anglican, he and his family were in the first group of missionaries to New Zealand, accompanied to the Bay of Islands by Samuel Marsden in December 1814 and settling there.
+He wrote the first book in Māori, published in 1815.
+By 1821 he felt it necessary to accede to local Māori demands for guns in order to ensure their continued protection of the mission, and the Church Missionary Society dismissed him in 1822 for gun dealing.
+Marsden visited New Zealand to dismiss him in person in 1823, after learning that he had committed adultery with a Māori woman.
+Kendall left New Zealand in 1825 and died in a ship sinking in Australia in 1832.

 Early life: Lincolnshire and London, 1778–1813

 A younger son of farmer Edward Kendall and Susanna Surflit, Thomas Kendall was born in 1778.
 He grew up in North Thoresby, Lincolnshire, England, where he was influenced by his local minister Reverend William Myers and the evangelical revival within the Anglican Church.
 Dates of his early careers are disputed.
 While a teenager he moved with Myers to North Somercotes, where he was assistant schoolmaster and also helped run Myers's 15 acre farm.
 Kendall also tutored a gentleman's children in Immingham, where he met Jane Quickfall.
 On 21 November 1803, he married her and set up business as a draper and grocer.
 The business did not prosper.

 In 1805, while attempting to sell a cargo of hops in London, Kendall visited Bentinck Chapel, Marylebone.
 Preaching of Basil Woodd and William Mann changed his outlook.
 He sold his business and moved his family to live in London, joining the congregation of that church and taking a job as a schoolmaster.
-In 1808, he decided to become a missionary.